Shawn Lin, MD from the AAO annual meeting 2024 discusses how to get the dropfree method in your practice.

-Paganelli and Negi (slide 1) injected doses of 20-40 mg TA 40 mg/mL sub-Tenon with good results.
+Paganelli and Negi (slide 1 below) injected doses of 20-40 mg TA 40 mg/mL sub-Tenon with good results.
 We wanted to be able to visualize the resulting steroid depot and began injecting lower doses subconjunctivally.
 Subconjunctival TA has been described following cataract surgery as far back as 1966.

-Because the depot can be easily visualized under the conjunctiva, it can be excised at the slit lamp if necessary.
+Because the depot can be easily visualized under the conjunctiva, dissolution can be monitored, and it can be excised at the slit lamp if necessary.

-Injecting 12 mg or more subconjunctivally is associated with a significant increased risk of IOP rise (slide 2).
-These doses are probably too high for routine cases.
+Injecting 12 mg or more subconjunctivally is associated with a significant increased risk of IOP rise (slide 2 below).
+This is also the case when injecting the 40 mg/mL strength drug.
+These doses and concentration are probably too high for routine cases.

 We have found that a subconjunctival dose of 4 mg triamcinolone acetonide 10 mg/mL (TA 10 mg/mL) is optimal.
 Slide 3 shows results of our recent study.
 4 mg TA 10 mg/mL is associated with lower odds of macular edema than topical prednisolone alone or in combination with NSAID and slightly lower odds of a glaucoma-related event (e.g., IOP rise).
 A randomized control trial also found less inflammation in the 4 mg TA 10 group compared to topical steroid.